Bengt/fedora-api-docs/copr.md

 There are currently endpoints to:

 - List someone's copr projects
+- Get details about a copr project
 - Create a new copr project\*
 - Add a new build\*
 - Query a build's status\*
+- Get details about a specific build
+- Cancel build\*
+- Modify a copr project\*
+- Modify a chroot\*
+- Get details about a chroot
+- Search for a copr project

 `*` denotes required authentication.